 Nothing derails a trip faster than a tiny cut that won’t stop stinging or a blister that turns every step into misery.
 (It’s always when you’re miles from a pharmacy, right?)
 That’s why smart travelers pack travel health essentials before wheels up.

-Adhesive bandages in various sizes, antiseptic wipes, sterile gauze pads, and medical tape form your first line of defense against infection.
-An antiseptic wipe (a solution that kills germs) cleans the wound, while gauze and tape protect it from dirt.
-Skip this step, and even a minor scrape can become an annoying, trip-spoiling problem.
+Wound Care Essentials Adhesive bandages in various sizes, antiseptic wipes, sterile gauze pads, and medical tape.
+These are your first line of defense against infection, and honestly, they matter.
+An antiseptic wipe kills germs and cleans the wound, that’s step one.
+Gauze and tape keep dirt out while it heals.
+Skip this?
+Even a minor scrape can get ugly fast, and you don’t want to spend your vacation dealing with an infected wound.

 Tools and Treatments